Frequently Asked Questions

 Email mycolorado_accessibility@state.co.us or call 303.562.9855 for assistance.
 You can also contact us from the app by selecting ADA Accessibility Contact on the More tab.

-Colorado ID on iPhone and Apple Watch
+Colorado ID on iPhone, Apple Watch, Google Wallet

 No. Colorado Digital ID allows Coloradans to create and store an electronic version of their Colorado driver license or state-issued ID on their smartphone as proof of identity within the state.